 Lindsay Tedds, School of Public Policy, University of Calgary

-The committee will oversee independent research to assess the feasibility of a basic-income pilot in British Columbia.
+The committee will oversee independent research to assess the feasibility of a basic-income in British Columbia.
 It will also look at how basic-income principles might be used to transform and enhance the existing income and social-support system.
 The committee will look at:

 - impacts on the incidence and depth of poverty in the province, and